 When the Dumpling tool is used, the Region size should not exceed 1 GiB.
 In this case, you need to reduce the concurrency after increasing the Region size; otherwise, TiDB might run out of memory.

-When Regions are set to a larger size, you need to set
+After Regions are set to a larger size, if you want to further improve the query concurrency, you can set

 true to increase the query concurrency.
 When you use this configuration, Regions are divided into buckets.
 Buckets are smaller ranges within a Region and are used as the unit of concurrent query to improve the scan concurrency.
 You can control the bucket size using